 If you're planning ahead, be aware that Universal changes the exact dates every year, and don't announce the specifics until a week or two before the event begins.
 Some years it has started Thanksgiving weekend, other years, not until the middle of December.

 In 2018, Grinchmas runs December 1, 2, 8, 9 and 14 – 30.
 Grinchmas is included in the price of park admission.
 Tickets begin at $105.00-116.00 online and are higher at the gate.
 Various multi-day and season pass options are available.
-Universal Studios Hollywood is also included on the Go Los Angeles Card.
+Universal Studios Hollywood is also included on the 3, 5, and 7 day Go Los Angeles Card.

 Other Holiday Events